NI-R0/ImageLabelApp/README.md

 ## 🚀 Quick Start

 ### 1. **Installation**
-- Clone the repository and adjust the code so that it supports your desired labels.
+- Clone the repository and build the project using Visual Studio.
-- Rebuild the project.
 - Place the compiled `.exe` and required `.dll`s in a folder.
-- Open the folder in Powershell as Administrator and run `& ".\ImageLabelApp.exe" install`.
-After right-clicking any image you should now see the options `Add Label` and `Remove Label`.
+- Run the `.exe` (you'll need administrator rights) click on `install`.
+After right-clicking any image you should now see the menu options `Add Label` and `Remove Label`.

 ### 2. **Usage**
 - Right-click any image and choose `Add Label`/`Remove Label` → `YourLabelName`. <br/>
-  **NOTE:** Doing this for the first time will create the database file under `%APPDATA%\Roaming\ImageLabelApp\labels.db` as well as the label folders under `%USER%\Pictures\ImageLabelApp\`.
+  **NOTE:** Doing this for the first time will create the database file under `%APPDATA%\Roaming\ImageLabelApp\labels.db` as well as the label folders under `%USER%\Pictures\Labels\`.

 ### 3. Uninstall
-- Open the installation folder in Powershell as Administrator and run `& ".\ImageLabelApp" uninstall`.
+- Run the `.exe` and click on `uninstall`.
 This will take care of removing the label folders as well as the database folder.